Sigmod2022ReproFigaro/figaro-VLDBJ/README.md

     - performance evaluates the corresponding system for a number of times that is specified in the configuration files (standard: 5) and measures the execution times.
 Every time the system is evaluated as a separate process.
     - accuracy compares R computed by that system to other systems.
 In particular, this is useful to check that Figaro works correctly on real datasets.
     - performance_analysis parses the logs with evaluation times and creates xlsx with times.
 This was used in microbenchmarks to optimize the implementation of the algorithm.
-- file tess_specs.conf: specifies which groups of tests are evaluated.
+- file test_specs.conf: specifies which groups of tests are evaluated.

 The "disable" property in each configuration file specifies whether the certain type is skipped.